 Do you have questions about how the CISA exam is graded?
 You’re not alone, as this is one of the most-asked questions about this exam.
 We’re going to attempt to take some of the mystery out of it for you in this article.
 Continue reading to learn more about how CISA is graded, and what you need to know to prepare for it.

-The CISA exam consists of multiple choice questions only.
+First, the CISA exam consists of multiple choice questions only.
 A portion of questions are included for research and analysis only and therefore not graded.
 It’s important to understand the questions if you are to understand how the scoring works (more on that later).

 Because of this, we should not expect that the score we receive is calculated based on simple percentages.
-For example, if the final grade on paper is 500 (mid point of 200 and 800), it does not necessarily mean you got 50% correct.
+For example, if the final grade on paper is 500 (midpoint of 200 and 800), it does not necessarily mean you got 50% correct.
 Try not to worry too much about how many you need to get correct and just focus on doing as well as you can.

 In order to pass the exam, candidates must receive a scaled score of 450.
 This represents a minimum consistent standard of knowledge determined by ISACA.

 But I still don’t understand how the scaled score is calculated…

 Seriously, don’t worry about it.
 The CISA exam scoring system is fair, even if it’s difficult to understand.
 However, it is better to focus your time and energy in exam preparation.